GoWebMe2020/twitter_ruby/README.md

 * Tag tweet into categories
 * Filter tweet by tag
 * Users are restricted to manage only their own tweets

+# Install Databases

+* Follow the db migration instructions in their order.

+# Build status

+* The twitter database and tweets table have been created locally in the directory.